 ESP Healthcare may collect information personal information about other individuals who are not clients of ESP Healthcare.
 This includes individual service providers and contractors to ESP Healthcare; other individuals who interact with ESP Healthcare on a commercial basis; and healthcare professionals who have referred clients to us or who are providing services to our clients.
 The kinds of personal information we collect will depend on the capacity in which you are dealing with ESP Healthcare.
 Generally, it would include your name, contact details, professional details and information regarding our interactions and transactions with you.

 The way in which we handle the personal information of visitors to our website is discussed below under the heading “How is your personal information handled on our websites?”

-How does Care Your Way hold and protect your personal information?
+How does ESP Healthcare hold and protect your personal information?

 We maintain physical security over our paper and electronic data stores, such as locks and security systems at our premises.
 We also maintain computer and network security; for example, we use firewalls (security measures for the Internet) and other security systems such as user identifiers and passwords to control access to our computer systems.

 Due to the nature of the services we provide, documents recording your personal information may be left with you in your home (such as your care plan or care records).
 We cannot ensure the security of personal information which is left with you in your home.
 However, we will work with you to minimise the opportunity for other individuals to access your personal information.

 Why does ESP Healthcare collect your personal information?

 ESP Healthcare collects personal information about clients in order to assess and manage your needs when we are providing our services to you.
 For example, we collect information about your health to ensure that our services respond to your healthcare needs; to ensure that our services are consistent with other healthcare services you receive; and to minimise the need for you to provide the same information on multiple occasions.